UnixJunkie/genspir/README.md

 genspir
 =======

-OCaml implementatiob of the generalized spiral: a function to generate almost uniformly points on a sphere.
+OCaml implementation of the generalized spiral: a function to generate almost uniformly points on a sphere.

 bibliography